scottyhq/blog/articles/ROI_PAC_ON_MAC.md

 This post walks you through installing an up-to-date version on ROI_PAC on a modern Mac (e.g my Macbook Pro from 2010 w/ OSX 10.9.1).
 The target audience is people who are familiar with ROI_PAC, but since the software can be acquired for free ( _for research & academic uses_), I hope this will be useful for anyone wanting to try out InSAR processing.
 Note that this will get you up and running, but if you're looking for more information on how to use the software I recommend short-courses hosted by [UNAVCO](https://www.unavco.org/edu_outreach/short-courses/2011/insar/insar.html).

 The [ROI_PAC](http://www.roipac.org/Installation) wiki does have some older notes on installation, but the recipe below is recent (Feb.
 2014).
 In the end, you'll be set-up to process ERS, Envisat, ALOS, and TSX data.
-And there are instructions for installing visualization software MDX or Roiview.

 ## Download the software
 From [here](http://www.openchannelfoundation.org/orders/index.php?group_id=282).
 You should have:

 1. ROI_PAC_3_0_1.tar
 2. roi_pac_testdir.tar

 ## Before you begin
-Note that _ROI_PAC itself takes up < 100Mb of space_, but _orbit files for ERS and Envisat are ~3Gb_, and _individual interferograms take up 1-10Gb_ depending on the size of data and processing resolution.
+Note that ROI_PAC itself takes up < 100Mb of space, but orbit files for ERS and Envisat are ~3Gb, and individual interferograms take up 1-10Gb depending on the size of data and processing resolution.
 Point being, make sure you have a spacious drive to work with ROI_PAC.

 ## Prepare your computer
 You're going to need C and Fortran compilers, and some other non-standard libraries.
 Apple versions of these can be installed from the terminal with: